 Nation’s oldest and largest collegiate homecoming parade also available via livestream

 WACO, Texas (Oct.
-13, 2021) – Baylor University and KCEN-TV Ch.
-6 will team up again to broadcast the 112th anniversary Baylor Homecoming Parade, one of the oldest and largest collegiate homecoming parades in the nation, with live coverage from 8:30 to 10 a.m.
+18, 2022) – Baylor University and KCEN-TV Ch.
+6 (NBC) will team up again to televise the 113th anniversary Baylor Homecoming Parade, one of the oldest and largest collegiate homecoming parades in the nation, with live coverage from 7:30 to 9 a.m.
 Saturday, Oct.
-16, from Fifth Street on the Baylor campus.
+22, from Fifth Street on the Baylor campus.

-The Baylor Homecoming Parade will begin at 8 a.m. at Eighth Street and Austin Avenue in downtown Waco.
+The Baylor Homecoming Parade will begin at 7 a.m. at Eighth Street and Austin Avenue in downtown Waco.
 It will travel down Austin and make a right on Fourth Street.
-Progressing down Fourth, the parade will go under the I-35 overpass and proceed to enter campus on Fifth Street.
-The parade is expected to arrive at Baylor at approximately 8:30 a.m.
+Progressing down Fourth, the parade will go under the I-35 overpass, turn on Dutton Avenue and proceed to enter campus on Fifth Street.
+The parade is expected to arrive at Baylor at approximately 7:30 a.m.

-Following the parade, the Baylor Bears will host No. 19 BYU – a future Big 12 Conference member – with kickoff at 2:30 p.m. in McLane Stadium.
+Following the parade, the Baylor Bears will host the Kansas Jayhawks with kickoff at 11 a.m. at McLane Stadium.
 Limited tickets are available at BaylorBears.com.